 - Church planting

 In our case, we are trying to reach people from our culture who choose to live in a different culture.
-So we are really the best ones available to reach out to our fellow English-speakers.
-Many of them are really our fellow countrymen from North America.
+So we are the best ones available to reach out to our fellow English-speakers.
+Many of them are our fellow countrymen from North America.

 - Reproduction (or Multiplying)

 The Great Commission is about “disciplering”.
 That is a made-up word that means making disciples who make disciples.
 And that is one of our long-term goals.
-This will require many more Christians who are committed to evangelize, disciple, and yes, even send out missionaries.
+This will require many more Christians who are committed to evangelizing, disciple, and yes, even send out missionaries.
 We can send missionaries to other cities in Colombia and perhaps other countries.
 And we are working in many ways to get the word out about how others can join us in this work.

 Grace Church Medellin Is Here for You

 God is planting a new church in Medellin through those He has called.
 It is starting in the Poblado area, but we believe it will spread to many other areas of Medellin and the Abura Valley.
 We are delighted and humbled that He has chosen to work through us to accomplish His plan.
 And we hope we may be the first of many such churches for English-speakers.
 Medellin is a very large city, and there are thousands of English-speakers living full or part-time here.
-Come and help us.
+And our numbers are growing every month as more people discover the many benefits of living and serving Christ in Latin America.
+Come and join us.

 Please comment below about this article or the website.
 And please contact us for more information.